 Previous life experiences have enriched his professional counseling training.
 During his 11 years as a youth pastor, he gained his initial interest in pursuing a formal degree in marriage and family therapy.
 Finally, being one of the last of the draftees during the Vietnam era laid the foundation for an ongoing interest in serving our military families.

 Being informed by a Christian faith-based perspective, he values the uniqueness of each client’s perspective while incorporating counseling interventions based predominantly upon Family Systems Therapy, Cognitive-Behavioral Therapy and Emotionally Focused Therapy.
 His areas of counseling interest include medical family therapy, couples counseling (he has completed the Level I and Level II of the Gottman Relationship Training) as well as individual issues including grief recovery, depression, anger, sexual trauma and/or addiction, and crisis interventions.

 Steve and his wife Diane have enjoyed marital bliss since 1981 and have two adult daughters.
-One daughter is married and is a school teacher in TX and the other daughter is working on her MBA.
 Our favorite activity is playing Pickleball and traveling when we have the opportunity.